 One of the few things in instant coffee’s favour is its convenience.
 As you probably know, instant coffee is extremely quick and easy to use.
 Simply add hot water to the granules, and they will rehydrate and make you a cup of coffee.
 It also creates very little washing up – just a mug and a spoon.

-However, there are lots of very convenient brewing methods for whole bean coffee too.
-We particularly recommend the Aeropress because it is extremely quick but still makes a great cup of coffee.
+However, there are lots of very convenient brewing methods for whole bean or ground coffee too.
+We recommend the Aeropress because it is extremely quick but still makes a great cup of coffee.
 This is because the Aeropress coffee maker uses pressure to create a delicious, clean tasting coffee with a nice amount of body – in less than two minutes!
 You can only make one cup of coffee at a time, but the speed of the Aeropress more than makes up for that.
 It’s also dishwasher-safe, making it a fabulously convenient device.

 One of the other major benefits of instant coffee is that it is fairly cheap.
 However, we don’t necessarily think that this is as good of a thing as it first appears.
 One of the reasons why our coffee is a higher price than an instant coffee you can buy from a supermarket is because we pay premium prices to our coffee farmers and cooperatives.
 This ensures that all of our coffee farmers are paid fair wages which can help them support their families and reinvest in sustainable farming methods.
 You can learn more about the ways that we support our coffee farmers in our blog about ethical coffee.